nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Vax@NUS` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a student entry**
+**Use case: Add a student record**

 **MSS**

-1. User requests to add a specific student entry.
+1. User requests to add a specific student record.
 2. System prompts for student's details.
 3. User inputs the respective details.
-4. System adds the student entry.
+4. System adds the student record.

     Use case ends.

 **Extensions**

 * 1a.
-The specified student entry exists in the system.
+The specified student record exists in the system.

     * 1a1.
 System shows an error message.

         Use case ends.

 * 3a.
-User does not give sufficient inputs to add a student entry.
+User does not give sufficient inputs to add a student record.

     * 3a1.
 System shows an error message.